christophsax/seasonal/README.md

      predict(x)
      plot(x)

+The first argument must a be time series of class `ts`.
 By default, `seas` calls the SEATS adjustemnt procedure.
 If you prefer the X11 adjustemnt filter, use the following option:

      seas(AirPassengers, method = "x11")